Ten-digit dialing: Area code overlay

 By 1992, a new method of relief became available from the proliferation of electronic switching systems that were based on stored program control (SPC), which reduced the need for electromechanical extensions of the switching fabric.
 This made it possible to assign multiple area codes to a single numbering plan area.
 An area code overlay required additional technology in all affected switching systems to recognize the local area codes and select the appropriate routing for local calls, even within the wire center.
-This eliminated the possibility of maintaining seven-digit dialing, but required the dialing of ten digits for all calls.
+This eliminated the possibility of maintaining seven-digit dialing, and required the dialing of ten digits for all calls.

 Consumer groups and some state regulators, such as the Illinois Commerce Commission and Citizens Utility Board for northwest Chicago, and the NYS Public Service Commission in NYC, opposed the requirement with attempts at litigation.